iWebster28/amd-innovation-showcase-2022/submission.md

 In online class over the pandemic, I found that most professors uploaded videos of them speaking over slides.
 The problem is that some professors do not always provide matching slide decks for their recorded videos.

-In a similar fashion, when watching slide-deck style presentations on the internet (e.g. YouTube), there are not always slide downloads.
+In a similar fashion, when watching slide-deck style presentations on the internet (e.g. YouTube) or at work, there are not always slide downloads.

 To generalize, the problem is that video-based learning is not effective on its own.